 Regular alcohol consumption can increase the risk of developing insomnia over time.
 Alcohol is a central nervous system depressant that initially slows down brain activity.
 However, as alcohol levels in the blood decrease a few hours later, it can have a stimulant or wake-up effect, disrupting sleep.
 People with alcohol use disorders commonly experience symptoms of insomnia.

-Sleep Apnoea and Alcohol:
+Sleep Apnoea, Snoring and Alcohol:

-For individuals with sleep apnea, drinking alcohol can exacerbate the condition.
+For individuals with sleep apnoea, drinking alcohol can exacerbate the condition.
 Alcohol raises the arousal threshold, making it harder to wake up and adjust breathing if it becomes obstructed during sleep.
 It also relaxes the muscles around the airways, increasing the likelihood of breathing obstructions.

 Tips for Improving Sleep After Drinking Alcohol: